utahrobotics/utah-lunabotics-2026/README.md

 - **Zero-copy data sharing** for high-performance sensor processing
 - **Distributed processing** across multiple cores and nodes
 - **Configuration-driven architecture** using RON (Rust Object Notation)
+- **Inter-Process communication** using Iceoryx2 for integration with separate processes running in ROS2 or elsewhere.

 ### Core Components

 - **Vision System**: Multi-camera setup with AprilTag detection for localization
-- **LIDAR Processing**: Unitree L2 LIDAR integration via iceoryx2 IPC
+- **LIDAR Processing**: Unitree L2 and RealSense LIDAR integration via iceoryx2 IPC.
 - **Robot State**: IMU-based orientation tracking and kinematic modeling
 - **Localization**: Sensor fusion for robot pose estimation
 - **Data Logging**: Real-time visualization and recording using Rerun
+- **Teleop**: Using UDP for communication between the base and bot with a custom quality of service state machine.
+- **Lunabase**: Base station software for controlling the robot as well as receiving telemetry and camera feeds.

 ## Dependencies